IsaacSchemm/Pandacap/README.md

     1. Create a storage account (for Blob Storage) with an appropriate access tier for your use case (hot, cool, or cold).
         * Use access control (IAM) to assign the "Storage Blob Data Contributor" role to the web app's managed identity.
         * Create a container called "blobs".
-    1. Assign the following environment variables to the web app:
-        * `Authentication:Microsoft:ClientId` (if you want to log in with Microsoft): The application (client) ID of the app registration you've created in Entra.
-        * `Authentication:Microsoft:ClientSecret` (if you want to log in with Microsoft): The value of a client secret - you can create one from the "certificates & secrets" pane of the app registration (keep in mind that these have expiration dates).
-        * `Authentication:Microsoft:TenantId` (if you want to log in with Microsoft): The directory (tenant) ID.
-        * `DeviantArtClientId` (if you want to log in with DeviantArt): A client ID from https://www.deviantart.com/studio/apps.
-        * `DeviantArtClientSecret` (if you want to log in with DeviantArt): A client secret from https://www.deviantart.com/studio/apps.
-        * `DeviantArtUsername` (if you want to log in with DeviantArt): Only this user will be permitted to log in via DeviantArt; other valid DeviantArt users will be rejected.
-    1. Assign the following environment variables to both the web app and the function app:
+    1. Assign the appropriate environment variables to the web app and to the function app, as described in the section above.
-        * `ActivityPubUsername`: the username part of the ActivityPub handle (before the `@www.example.com` portion).
-        * `ApplicationHostname`: the web app's hostname (e.g. `www.example.com`).
-        * `CosmosDBAccountEndpoint`: the URL of the Cosmos DB server created above (e.g. https://www.example.net:443/).
-        * `CosmosDBAccountKey` (optional): if you are using key-based authentication, the key goes here.
-        * `KeyVaultHostname`: The hostname to the key vault created above.
-        * `StorageAccountHostname`: The hostname to the storage account created above.
-        * `WeasylProxyHost`: The hostname of a domain which contains the paths `/pandacap/weasyl_proxy.php` and `/pandacap/weasyl_submit.php`.
-1. Clone the Pandacap git repository: <br/> `git clone https://github.com/IsaacSchemm/Pandacap`, with storage account key access disabled.
+1. Clone the Pandacap git repository: <br/> `git clone https://github.com/IsaacSchemm/Pandacap`
 1. Open Pandacap.sln with Visual Studio.
 1. Right-click on the Pandacap project and click Publish.
     * Create a new profile to deploy to your newly created Azure App Service.